Electroacoustic Music Studies Asia Network [EMSAN]

 One of the goals is the creation and development of a comprehensive database.
 The database will be composed of information in all relevant languages and scripts: French, English, Chinese (simplified and traditional), Japanese, Korean, etc. The database will give access to comprehensive information on composers, pieces composed, technology used, musical instruments, terminology and other data which are relevant to musicological purposes.
 It will also include or point towards iconography, sound files, and full texts.

 The scope of the endavour is wide because no such project exists so far.
 Historical and political questions have prevented any of the countries and regions from East Asia to undertake such a project.
-However, researchers from East Asia have shown interest in this project and several scholars are willing to take an active part in it.
+However, researchers from East Asia have shown interest in this project and several scholars were willing to take an active part in it.

 The project will help preserve the memory of an important part of the world heritage at the onset of new forms of musical practice and performance.